 During her tenure at the CBOT, Katie represented the exchange at the annual meetings of the Consultative Committee of IOSCO.
 From 1997 to 1998, she chaired a special subcommittee of the IOSCO Consultative Committee, which prepared a report on best practices for the design of futures contracts and exchange market surveillance programs.

 Katie has been Peer Review Rated as AV® Preeminent™, the highest performance rating in Martindale-Hubbell's peer review rating system.
-She was ranked nationally by Chambers USA 2018 in the area of Derivatives.
+She was ranked globally by Chambers Global 2019, and nationally by Chambers USA 2018 and 2019 in the area of Derivatives.
 She has also been selected by her peers for inclusion in The Best Lawyers in America© since 2007 in the area of derivatives and futures law and was named Chicago’s 2014 and 2019 Lawyer of the Year for derivatives and futures law.*

 Katie is a 1983 cum laude graduate of Northwestern University School of Law, where she was the coordinating executive editor of the Journal of International Law & Business.
 She graduated with a B.A. in public affairs in 1980 from the University of Chicago, where she was elected to Phi Beta Kappa.

 Katie is a member of the Illinois Bar, American Bar Association, and Chicago Bar Association.